gelo0623/PRE-FINALS/README.md

+main()

+// Function of the code and Decision Path: The code acts as the control program/ control hub and menu. main() allows players to choose their desired individual scenes or they can choose the full playthrough.

 theIntro()

 // Function of the code: This code is the introduction of the novel where it highlights Robert's background and his relationship with his father.